slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The past is a narrative and the future is a fiction.
 The only absolute truth is here and now."
 -- Naval Ravikant [1974]*

-> *"Time is too slow for those who wait, too swift for those who fear, too long for those who grieve, too short for those who rejoice, but for those who love, time is eternity."
--- Henry Van Dyke *

-> *"If we learn to enjoy waiting, we don’t have to wait to enjoy."
--- Kazuaki Tanahashi *